zextras/tech-doc/source/carbonio/admincli/videoserver.rst

 .. code:: console

-   zextras$ carbonio config set cos attribute teamChatEnabled value true
+   zextras$ carbonio config set cos attribute teamChatEnabled true

 You need then to enable the actual recording on the rooms.